getyoti/yoti-node-sdk/tests/e2e/README.md

 npm run report
 ```

-The *HEADLESS* environment variable is used to define whether you want the ui tests to run in a headless chrome browser,
+The **HEADLESS** environment variable is used to define whether you want the test to run in a headless chrome browser
-not applicable for other browsers, only works in chrome.
 ```
 HEADLESS=true
 ```

-The *TIMEOUT* environment variable is used to define the cucumber step timeout, it is defined in milliseconds.
+The **TIMEOUT** environment variable is used to define the cucumber step timeout, it is defined in milliseconds.
-Default timeout is 30000 milliseconds if a timeout is not specified.
+Default timeout is 300000 milliseconds if a timeout is not specified.

-The run.sh script runs the tests with a timeout of 5 minutes
+If you choose to run the **`run.sh`** script, it runs the tests with a timeout of 5 minutes
 ```
-TIMEOUT=30000
+TIMEOUT=300000
 ```

-The *CONSOLE_LOG* environment variable is used to define whether you want the browser's console logs to be output
+The **CONSOLE_LOG** environment variable is used to define whether you want to display the browser's console to be output in the test report
 in the test report
 ```
 CONSOLE_LOG=true